dsdeiz/dsdeiz.github.com/content/blog/install-profile-content.md

 I encountered a few issues with this one though.
 I removed a few core modules from my `.info` file which caused the installation to break.
 Probably it's best to review what exactly `standard_install()` contains other than just calling it.

 I then added one task for importing the content.
 I was advised to checkout [Commerce Kickstart](http://drupal.org/project/commerce_kickstart) distribution since it has a 'demo' task which does the importing.
-I simply just investigated what was defined in [commerce_kickstart_import_content](http://drupalcode.org/project/commerce_kickstart.git/blob/refs/heads/7.x-2.x:/commerce_kickstart.install#l385) and [migrate_ui_batch](http://drupalcode.org/project/migrate.git/blob/HEAD:/migrate_ui/migrate_ui.pages.inc#l309).
+I simply just investigated what was defined in `commerce_kickstart_import_content()` and `migrate_ui_batch()`.

 So yeah, that's just it. :D I did a few re-installation before I got the Installation Profile to work.
 This works for simple tasks though I'm not sure how well it would when it comes to a large Drupal application.
-You can download the profile [here](https://www.dropbox.com/s/8eaemxweacygg7k/myprofile.tar.gz).
+You can download the profile [here](https://www.dropbox.com/s/8eaemxweacygg7k/myprofile.tar.gz?dl=1).
 Boom!
 8-)